 What if your recommender doesn't mention one of your achievements?
 Or what if they make a mistake because they can't remember something?
 To avoid these situations, we'll teach you everything about brag sheets, including what they are, how they make your recommendation letters better, and tips on how to make them shine.

 So, what is a brag sheet?
 It's similar to what it sounds like.
 It's a document where you list your:

-Writing a brag sheet for a letter of recommendation is an excellent first step in the process.
+Writing a brag document for a letter of recommendation is an excellent first step in the process.
 Most colleges request recommendation letters from teachers who've taught you in junior or senior year core subjects and your school counselor or official.

 Schools may permit extra letters from recommenders such as your boss, a supervisor at an organization you volunteer with, coaches, or anyone else you can speak about your character.

 Getting into college can be competitive, especially if you have your heart set on attending one of the nation's best schools.
-When you're up against students with similar GPAs and test scores, qualitative application elements like essays and recommendation letters are crucial to help you stand out.
+When you're up against students with similar GPAs and test scores, qualitative application elements like supplemental essays and recommendation letters are crucial to help you stand out.

 Depending on how many students attend your high school, your teachers may be teaching hundreds of students every semester.
-Even if you and your teachers had a closer relationship, they can't remember every detail about you: we're sure they'd appreciate a refresher.
+Even if you and your teachers had a closer relationship, they can't remember every detail about you.
+We're sure they'd appreciate a refresher.

 You may also want to put in some ways you would describe yourself:

 Remember, you want to give your recommender everything they need to write a comprehensive letter without overwhelming them with a 10-page essay.
 Keep things detailed but concise.

 Putting aside your humility and listing all the wonderful things about you can be both uncomfortable and liberating.
 Here are some extra tips!